turingschool/curriculum-site/module1/lessons/git_collaboration.md

 <section class="dropdown">
 ### Other Git Tips & Infos
+- `git status`
+  - DOES nothing
+  - SHOWS what branch you are on, and if you have any changes to commit

 - `git branch`
   - DOES nothing
   - SHOWS you what branches you have, and which branch you are currently on